 ATC 223 Hybrid, Electric and Alternative Fuel Vehicles (4) The course is designed to introduce the student into the theory and systems applications of modern hybrid, electric and alternative fuel vehicles, hydrogen and natural gas.
 All vehicle systems will be covered: HEV Technology, Hybrid Engines and Transmissions, Electric Machines, Power Inverter Systems, DC-DC Converter Systems, Hybrid Braking and Steering Systems, Battery Pack Technology.
 Emphasis in laboratory is placed on vehicle systems and safety.
 Three class hours and a three hour lab.
 Prerequisite: ATC-115, ATC-131, MAT-119 or POI.
-Co-requisite: ATC-116, ATC-222 or POI.
+Co-requisite: ATC-116, ATC-222 or POI and heating are analytically discussed.
+Concepts of modern electronic air temperature control systems are developed in the lecture.
+Laboratory activities focus upon service and diagnostic methods.
+Proper evacuation and recharging techniques applicable to current EPA standards are developed.
+Two class hours and a three-hour lab.
+Prerequisite: ATC 116 or Permission of Instructor.